VictorPB/VictorPB/README.md

 ## About Me
-Hi, I'm Victor, I'm 22 years old and I'm studying Computer Engineering at the University of Granada.
+Hi, I'm Victor, I'm studying Computer Engineering at the University of Granada.
 My passion is fullstack web and multiplatform development.

 - 👨‍🎓 I'm currently finishing my degree in computer engineering.
 - 💻:I’m working on personal projects learning react in my spare time.